A Fefferman-Stein inequality for the Carleson operator: Further remarks

-Following the lines of \cite{DiPL}, one can obtain the corresponding Fefferman-Stein inequality for the Walsh-Carleson maximal operator $\mathcal{W}$.
+Following the lines of \cite{DiPL}, one may obtain the corresponding Fefferman--Stein inequality for the Walsh--Carleson maximal operator $\mathcal{W}$.
 This operator is defined as

-for $x \in \mathbb{T}=[0,1],$ where $\mathcal{W}_n$ denotes the $n$-th partial Walsh-Fourier sum, often considered as a discrete model of the Fourier case.
-We refer to \cite{ThWPA} for definitions and elementary results on Walsh-Fourier series.
-It is proven in \cite{DiPL} that for $1<p<\infty$ and any weight $w$,
+for $x \in \mathbb{T}=[0,1],$ where $\mathcal{W}_n$ denotes the $n$-th partial Walsh--Fourier sum, often considered as a discrete model of the Fourier case.
+We refer to \cite{ThWPA} for definitions and elementary results on Walsh--Fourier series.
+Relying on the weak-type estimate $\|\mathcal{W}f\|_{r,\infty} \lesssim r' \|f\|_{r}$, established in \cite{DiPlinioCollect}, it is proven in \cite{DiPL} that for $1<p<\infty$ and any weight $w$,

 where

 and $\mathcal{S}\subset \mathcal{D}(\mathbb{T})$ is a sparse family of dyadic cubes.
 Thus,

 follows by adapting the proof of Theorem \ref{SparseBound} to the operators $\widetilde{\CA}_{r,\mathcal{S}}$ and to functions defined in $\mathbb{T}$.